 If you are a perfectionist and a hard critic of yourself (or others), you are going to struggle to work in an agile learning team.
 The reason for this is agile learning requires that we move outside our comfort zone to try new things and new ways of doing things, that are yet untested.
 This means it is highly likely it is going to ‘fail’ several times before it is right.
-That is not only OK, it is an essential part of the process.
+That is not only OK, but it is also an essential part of the process.
 Note we said ‘it’ not you.
-You cannot possibly design or try something completely new and get it perfect first time, otherwise, it would not be ‘new.’
-The process of iterative learning is learning, do, reflect, learn, do, reflect…and so on.
+You cannot possibly design or try something completely new and get it perfect the first time, otherwise, it would not be ‘new.’
+The process of iterative learning is learning, doing, reflecting, learning, doing, reflecting…and so on.

 Six Habits of Leaders Who Undertake Agile Learning

-Move outside your external comfort zone by putting yourself in new networks and circles of people.
-If possible, mix with people who are not like you, or the people inside your comfort zone.
-So, meet new people and in addition to that, do something completely new every day for at least a month.
-These new things do not have to be big, but they have to be something you have never done before.
-Examples are, taking a different route to work, trying an exercise class you have never even thought about, or fancied before, reading a book or watching a movie that is outside your normal repertoire etc.
+You can enhance your learning by stepping outside your external comfort zone and engaging with new networks and circles of people.
+Coaching can help you here.
+Whenever possible, interact with individuals who are different from you and those within your comfort zone.
+In the spirit of agile performance management, do something entirely new every day for at least a month.
+These activities can be small but must be something you’ve never done before.
+Examples include taking a different route to work, trying a new exercise class, or exploring a book or movie outside your usual taste.

 As a master facilitator, experienced group coach, design, and innovator in digital L&D practices, London based Fi has been successfully transforming behaviour and culture for the past 15 years.